tsalik/kostas-tsalikis.com/content/posts/a_confusing_build_failure.md

 The safety nets here could be more thorough code reviews that check the quality of the tests as well.

-Sometimes being in a hurry does not help and if the CI server is erratic and fails often from timeouts we may think that its a fault negative.
+Sometimes being in a hurry does not help and if the CI server is erratic and fails often from timeouts, we may think that it's a fault negative.
 In any case, we should always investigate why builds fail and try to fix them again as soon as possible.
 Just having tests is not enough - they should provide fast feedback and confidence.
 They should be easy to read and understand, easy to create and their failures easy to decode, as well as deterministic.
 These qualities of tests are the weapons that a developer can exploit in order to refactor aggressively and keep the system easy to understand and change.
 Add critical thinking to the mix in order to listen to what tests are trying to tell us about our design and we have the ingredients to battle complexity.

 This may sound a little provocative, but we could as well delete tests that do not adhere to the qualities above as we end up with double the burden of maintenance and confusion.